Table of contents

-Minimise service interruptions
+Minimize service interruptions

-If your new tools require time for installation, configuration or training, it is best to plan these during off-peak hours.
+If your new tools require time for installation, configuration, or training, it is best to plan these during off-peak hours.
 This way, any service unavailability will not affect users and issues will be easier to fix.

 If there is no way to avoid service interruption, be sure to include this in your pre-switch communications.